seanmarqueling/Azure-Networking-and-RDP/README.md

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/24.png?raw=true)

 Input the following to have the firewall not recieve ICMP.

--Destination port ranges: * (this is a wildcard that pertains to all ports)
+- Destination port ranges: * (this is a wildcard that pertains to all ports)
-Protocol: ICMPv4
+- Protocol: ICMPv4
-Action: Deny
+- Action: Deny
-Priority: 290 (picking priority 290 so that it comes before all the other security rules that are in place.
+- Priority: 290 (picking priority 290 so that it comes before all the other security rules that are in place.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/25.png?raw=true)